karripar/va-frontend/README.md

 - To get access to the Google OAuth 2.0 flow and authentication, you need to create a Client ID.
 Follow the instructions found [here](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid) and place the acquired Client ID in the environment variables.
 Same Cliend ID is required in the backend as well.

 **Vector Store ID**<br>
-- TODO: Update this with info about vector store id
+- You will need to acquire a *`vector store id`* through the OpenAI API service.

 ## Features